cap-js/docs/java/cqn-services/remote-services.md

         .build();
 ```

+{#user-token-authentication}
 Use the following example if you need to exchange the token from the security context (ie. user token exchange):
 ```java
 ClientCredentials clientCredentials =
         new ClientCredentials("clientid", "clientsecret");